rooshimadethis/gym_app/README.md

 ### In Progress
 - [ ] Last set timer
-- [ ] Set notification sound at chosen time
+- [ ] Animate card movement on first page
-- [ ] After doing an exercise, move it to the bottom (flash?)
   - opencontainer is making it hard to do the animation
-  - Make sure order gets saved to sharedprefs
 - [ ] remove ignoring of deprecated libraries and try again (sharexfiles)

 ### Completed